Microneurography/APTrack/README.md

 	<img src="./Resources/table.png" alt="table.png" title="Table">
 </p>

-The table above can be used to track multiple spikes.
-Any spikes found will be added to the table.
+The table above can be used to track multiple spikes/thresholds.
+Any found will be added to the table.
 They can be tracked and deleted from the table.

 #### Stimulus Voltage